Beautyful Hero carries a special message:

 Let’s do it together!

 Early childhood mental health is still neglected in many Asian cultures.
 All parents love their children so deeply, but sometimes get lost in knowing what might be the best for them.
-I am dedicated to assisting all parents to feel confident and empowered making the right choice for their children, by using brain science and a developmental-relational approach.
+I am dedicated to assisting parents of special needs children to feel confident and empowered making the right choice for their children, by using brain science and a developmental-relational approach.

-Mimi Thuong is a Ph.D candidate majoring in Infant Early Childhood Mental Health at Fielding Graduate University (APA accredited).
+Dr. Thuong completed her Doctoral Degree in Infant Early Childhood Mental Health at Fielding Graduate University (APA accredited).
 It is presently the only doctoral program in the world that offers a degree in Early Childhood Development with an emphasis on mental health and developmental disabilities.
 Her dissertation is “Parental Ethnotheories of Young Children’s Play to Developmental Milestones and Parent-Child Relationship using DIR model.”

-Mimi Thuong holds a Masters of Arts in Infant and Early Childhood Mental Health and Development from Fielding Graduate University with a 4.06 GPA.
-Mimi Thuong holds another Masters of Arts in Counseling Psychology from Santa Clara University with a 3.94 GPA.
+Dr. Thuong completed all her Doctoral courses with a 4.06 GPA.
+Dr. Thuong holds another Masters of Arts in Counseling Psychology from Santa Clara University with a 3.94 GPA.
 She also graduated Cum Laude earning a Bachelor Degree in Business Management at this Jesuit university.

-As an early childhood mental health consultant, Mimi Thuong provided consultation to teachers and directors at Head Start programs to support children and families with behavioral and developmental differences.
+As an early childhood mental health consultant, Dr. Thuong provided consultation to teachers and directors at Head Start programs to support children and families with behavioral and developmental differences.

 Child-Parent Psychotherapy was developed by Alicia F. Lieberman, Ph.D and Patricia Van Horn, J.D, Ph.D.
 It is the evidence-based treatment for children under 6 years old who have been through scary or painful events, such as loss of a loved one, separation, serious medical procedures, abuse or violence at home or in the community.View Certificate